NaiNonTH/sign-lang/README.md

 #### Barriers

 A pipe character (`|`) is used as a Barrier.
-When an intepreter encounters it, it will immediately move to the next instruction and ignore all types of Sign behind it.
+When an intepreter encounters it, it will immediately move to the next Instruction and ignore all types of Sign behind it.

 ```
 >> =--|--      | 27 (25 + 1 + 1)